stevedatadog/katacoda-scenarios/api-automation-iac/assets/lms/1-about-datadog-api/about-automation.md

   - Write a parameterized shell script to create a common monitor
   - Write a utility that creates notebooks from internal documentation
-  - Process custom data sources and stream it Datadog logs
+  - Process custom data sources and stream it to Datadog logs
   - Create a suite of monitors when you need them, delete them when you don't
   - Fire off events to track the progress of provisioning new services
-  - Automatically create a synthetic test when deploying new APIs and web sites
+  - Automatically create a synthetic test when deploying new APIs and websites
   - Automated user creation when new folks join your organization or team.
 Automated user deletion when they leave.

 The possibilities are limited only by your imagination.
-Can you think of repetitive or time consuming Datadog tasks that you or your team perform that could be automated using the Datadog API?
+Can you think of repetitive or time-consuming Datadog tasks that you or your team performs that could be automated using the Datadog API?

 ## HTTP clients, libraries, and tools
 There are several ways that you can communicate with the Datadog API.
 Below are some of the most common.

 ### HTTP clients
-Because the Datadog API is an HTTP REST API, anything that speaks HTTP and allows you to set custom headers will work.  curl is a popular, cross-platform command line HTTP client.
+Because the Datadog API is an HTTP REST API, anything that speaks HTTP and allows you to set custom headers will work. cURL is a popular, cross-platform command-line HTTP client.

-Other general purpose HTTP tools include Postman, mentioned above, and open source alternatives such as [Postman](https://www.postman.com/), [Hoppscotch](https://hoppscotch.io) or [Insomnia](https://insomnia.rest/).
+Other general purpose HTTP tools include [Postman](https://www.postman.com/), and open source alternatives such as [Hoppscotch](https://hoppscotch.io) or [Insomnia](https://insomnia.rest/).
 Here's an example of using Hoppscotch's web interface to get a metric summary from the Datadog API:
 ![Hoppscotch example](./hoppscotch_example.png)

 ### Libraries
 There are many official and community contributed software libraries that enable communicating with the Datadog API at a higher level.
 There is probably at least one library for your favorite programming language.
-Take a look at the [API and DogStatsD client libraries](https://docs.datadoghq.com/developers/libraries/#api-and-dogstatsd-client-libraries) list to see what's available.
+Take a look at the [API and DogStatsD client libraries](https://docs.datadoghq.com/developers/community/libraries/#api-and-dogstatsd-client-libraries) list to see what's available.

 ### Dogshell
 One notable library is the officially supported [datadogpy Python library](https://github.com/DataDog/datadogpy).
 In addition to providing powerful Python functions for communicating with the Datadog API, this library provides the [dogshell command line utility](https://docs.datadoghq.com/developers/guide/dogshell-quickly-use-datadog-s-api-from-terminal-shell/).
 This utility allows you to communicate with the Datadog API with short, intuitive `dog` commands.
 For example to send a custom metric to Datadog: